 Plan how to lift and shift legacy applications

 Use the following steps to plan how you will move traditional and legacy apps to containers.

 - Determine the Windows operating system base image you need: either Windows Server Core or Nano Server.

 - Determine the type of container, for example, whether it should be process-isolated or hypervisor-isolated.
 For more information, see Isolation Modes.
-Currently, AKS and Azure Kubernetes Service on Azure Stack HCI support only process-isolated containers, and Windows Server 2019 Datacenter is the only container host that's supported.
+Currently, AKS and Azure Kubernetes Service on Azure Stack HCI support only process-isolated containers, and Windows Server 2019 Datacenter and Windows Server 2022 Datacenter are the only container host operating systems supported.
 In a future release, both AKS and Azure Kubernetes Service on Azure Stack HCI will support hypervisor-isolated containers.

 - Configure security for your container(s).
 To configure a Windows container to run with a group Managed Service Account (gMSA), see Create gMSAs for Windows containers.

 - Containerize the app.
 Before you can do this, you need to install the Containers extension in Windows Admin Center.
 Then, you can use Windows Admin Center to create new Container images and run them.

 - Push the legacy app by creating the container registry and uploading the image to the registry.